-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board and reported to the private mentor.
+- Students who have been granted an Elite Athletes or Talent status are entitled to facilities from the Elite Athletes Scheme.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board an reported to the personal mentor.
+Advice regarding the continuation of studies may be deferred for students with an Elite Athlete status (see Article 32). - 2.
+Students who are eligible for the Student Entrepreneurship Scheme may apply to the Examination Board, among others, for facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance for education components, working in groups and an adjusted internship.
+These facilities should be sought from the Examination Board an reported to the personal mentor.

-Advice regarding the continuation of studies may be deferred for students with a Top-Class status (see Article 32).
+Advice regarding the continuation of studies may be deferred for students with entrepreneur status (see Article 32).